crmcarecloud/api-spec/description.md

 ## How do I create a customer account?

 In the CareCloud platform, each customer has their customer account, to which all data related to this customer are assigned.
-The customer's account can be found and identified by any unique identifier (such as a customer card) associated with that account.
+The customer  account can be found and identified by any unique identifier (such as a customer card) associated with that account.
 You can create a customer account using the method [[POST] /customers](#operation/postCustomer) as described [here](#section/Use-cases/Creation-of-a-customer-account-process).

 ## How does the authentication process work in the customer interface?